Japif/earthquakes/README.md

 * Download and extract the repo
 * Start the main.py file in the BE directory
 * Start the react project in the FE directory

+### Roadmap
+I plan to fix the 7 days issue and implement a filter function (for ML and date) in the near future